 - Keep track of your hair growth progress and take weekly progress photos.
 You look at yourself in the mirror every day, so improvements can be hard to notice sometimes.

-Don’t forget that hormones aren’t the only cause of hair loss during menopause.
-Hair loss can occur for a range of reasons.
-These include genetics, stress, reactions to medications, excessive blow drying or brushing and more.
+Don’t forget that hormone imbalance isn’t the only cause of hair loss during menopause.
+Female hair loss can occur for a range of reasons.
+These include genetics, stress, reactions to medications, excessive blow drying or brushing and more can cause bald spots.
 However, whatever the cause, it’s nice to know that you can do something about it by using the Theradome PRO LH80 or Theradome EVO LH40.